smartrent/delux/README.md

 If you just have one indicator, call it `:default`.
 That will make `delux`'s API more convenient.

-Step 2 is to decide what priorities make sense for your application.
+Step 2 is to decide what slots make sense for your application.
 Only one program per indicator can be run at a time.
-Every time that you set a program on an indicator, it replaces any running programs for that indicator at that priority.
-The default priorities probably suffice to start:
+Every time that you set a program on an indicator, it replaces any running programs for that indicator in that slot.
+The default list of slots probably suffice to start:

-* `:status` - The lowest priority.
+* `:status` - The lowest priority slot.
 This is for general device status like whether networking is working and if the device is initializing and connected to the back end.
-* `:notification` - This is a medium priority.
+* `:notification` - This is a medium priority slot.
 Use it to show transient things like an alert that requires operator attention to clear.
-* `:user_feedback` - This is the highest priority and for showing feedback to a user.
+* `:user_feedback` - This is the highest priority slot and for showing feedback to a user.
 For example, it could blink the LED when user pushes a button so they know that the device is doing something.

-Clearing the program at one priority makes `delux` render the program on the next lower priority or if there's no program, then the indicator is turned off.
+Clearing the program in a slot makes `delux` render the program on the next lower priority slot or if there's no program, then the indicator is turned off.

-Sometimes adding priorities can remove the need to write state machine code.
+> #### Tip {: .tip}
+>
+> If you find yourself creating state machines in your code to control the
+> indicators, try adding one or more slots as an alternative.

-Once you feel good about the indicators and priority levels, it's time to configure `delux`.
+Once you feel good about the indicators and slots, it's time to configure `delux`.

 ## Configuration